 Formby is a pooch paradise, full of incredible walking trails and wildlife, and rounded off with one of the best beaches in Britain.
 It’s incredibly easy (and faster than you think) to get to from the city centre too, with regular trains from Central and Moorfields stopping off at Freshfield which is a short walk from Formby’s fabled woodlands and beach.
 We’re very lucky on Merseyside to have a beautiful National Trust beach that’s unrestricted for dogs year-round – doggy bags are even available at the entrance kiosk!

 Make some pals in Sefton Park

-Head to Sefton Park on any sunny day and there’ll be at least ten dogs for every person there.
-OK, maybe not but that’s what it feels like, and we love it.
+Head to Sefton Park on any sunny day to see a variety of dogs of different sizes, shapes and pawsonalities.
 As Liverpool’s vastest park, there’s 235 acres for your bud to explore, and hundreds of other dogs to meet.
 It’s the perfect place to socialise a young pup and let them burn off some energy, and there are some great dog-friendly establishments to refuel on the short trip back to St Michael’s Station.
 Our top tip?
 A mixture of café and bar, Milo’s Lounge on Lark Lane offers a stellar brunch menu which is served all day, as well as some mouth-watering mains and tapas.
 It’s kid friendly too, with colouring in activities for the little ones.